Staff leave management: how time off improves productivity (when it’s done right)

 None of this sounds like it makes for a positive and productive workplace, but all of these issues can be overcome with better oversight, forward planning and good management.

-Employees have a legal right to a certain amount of leave and it is in the best interest of both staff and management to promote rather than discourage leave-taking.
+Employees have a legal right to a certain amount of leave, and it is in the best interest of both staff and management to promote rather than discourage leave-taking.
 To this end, leave policies should be fair, transparent and easily available/clearly communicated to all relevant parties.

 If you don’t make this a priority, staff may get the impression that you’re not all that keen on actually putting the policy into practice.